Data & Reports

 Australian HIV surveillance data are sent to the Kirby Institute for infection and immunity in society, which produces annual reports on HIV, viral hepatitis and STI diagnoses among Aboriginal and Torres Strait Islander people.
 These annual surveillance show the number of new HIV diagnoses in the previous calendar year, statistics on modes of transmission (e.g., anal sex, heterosexual sex, sharing of injecting drug equipment), and rates of HIV in particular populations – including for the Aboriginal and Torres Strait Islander population.

-For an overview of the most recent data on HIV rates in our community and a discussion of the growing divergence between HIV rates among Indigenous and non-Indigenous Australians, see HIV and Aboriginal and Torres Strait Islander Communities in 2016.
-This booklet was produced by the South Australian Health and Medical Research Institute to highlight the risk that HIV could take hold among our people and inform discussion of actions needed to prevent this from happening.
+For an overview of recent data on HIV rates in our community and a discussion of the growing divergence between HIV rates among Indigenous and non-Indigenous Australians, see HIV and Aboriginal and Torres Strait Islander Communities in 2017.
+This booklet is produced by the South Australian Health and Medical Research Institute to highlight the risk that HIV could take hold among our people and inform discussion of actions needed to prevent this from happening.

 Government decisions on investment in HIV prevention, treatment and care are made on the basis of surveillance data, along with findings from research studies and consultations with community advocates.

 International HIV data, including Australian data, are analysed by the United Nations Program on AIDS (UNAIDS).
 UNAIDS reports can include information on HIV among Indigenous peoples in Australia and in other countries, such as Canada.

 Latest data on HIV and Aboriginal and Torres Strait Islander communities